craftcms/docs/docs/getting-started-tutorial/more/graphql.md

-# Fetch content with GraphQL
+# Headless Mode + GraphQL

-You can also use Craft CMS headlessly, meaning your web server provides the authoring experience but relies on outside code to provide the front end for visitors.
-You won’t display content with server-side Twig templates, but use an API to fetch the content and present it in a separate, de-coupled front end.
+You can also use Craft as a headless CMS, meaning your web server handles content management, but an outside application provides the public-facing front end.
+In this model, server-side Twig templates are not used—instead, you’ll use the built-in GraphQL API to fetch content and render it with whatever client-side view library you or your team is familiar with.

-The Pro edition of Craft CMS includes a GraphQL API for working with Craft content.
+GraphQL support is limited to the Pro edition of Craft.
 If you’ve already modeled content and used it in Twig templates, the GraphQL API should feel familiar.

 ::: warning
 Building a front end this way requires more development experience than we’ve covered in this tutorial.
 We’ll only touch on GraphQL basics and recommend more resources.